vinitkesh/doc_nkb_intro/SingleCycle.md

 With the exception of the PCSrc control line, the control unit can set all of the control signals based only on the opcode field of the instruction.
 If the instruction is branch on equal and the ALU's Zero output is asserted, then the PCSrc control line should also be asserted.
 We must AND the Zero signal from the ALU with the Branch signal from the control unit in order to produce the PCSrc signal.

-### ALU Control Unit (ALU Decoder)
+## ALU Control Unit (ALU Decoder)

-Depending on the instruction class, the ALU will need to perform one of these functions.
+Depending on the instruction class, the ALU will need to perform one of these functions:-

 ![](./2024%20Single%20Cycle%20Images/singlecycle-0023.png)
-Table 2.
+> Table 2.
 ALU Control Lines

 The main decoder determines a 2-bit ALUOp signal which is used as input for ALU Decoder along with the 6-bit funct (or function) field in the low-order bits of the instruction.
 The 4 bit output signal of the ALU Control Unit represents the operation to be carried out by the ALU.
 ![](./2024%20Single%20Cycle%20Images/singlecycle-0026.png)
-Fig 4.
+> Fig 4.
 ALU Hardware Implementation

 The 2 bit ALUOp sent by the Control Unit indicates whether the operation to be performed should be add (00) for loads and stores, subtract (01) for beq, or determined by the operation encoded in the funct field (10).

-#### Understanding the optimal implementation:
+### Understanding the Optimal Implementation

 Using multiple levels of control can reduce the size of the main control unit.
 Using several smaller control units may also potentially increase the speed of the control unit.
-Such optimizations are important, since the speed of the control unit is often critical to clock cycle time
+Such optimizations are important, since the speed of the control unit is often critical to clock cycle time.

-#### ALU Control Truth Table
+### ALU Control Truth Table

 ![](./2024%20Single%20Cycle%20Images/singlecycle-0027.png)

-#### Input-Output Truth Table
+### Input-Output Truth Table

 ![](./2024%20Single%20Cycle%20Images/singlecycle-0030.png)

-## 4. Datapath
+# 4. Datapath

 A datapath is the part of a computer processor that performs arithmetic and logic operations on data.
 It is a digital circuit that consists of `registers`, an `arithmetic logic unit` (ALU), and `multiplexers`.